ZondiBongi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines conatining the pattern  root from a file
+display lines that conating the pattern  'bin'